 /Volumes/Share was so slow that the test was

 These all compare with USB's 30-seconds

 The Samba story on Windows 10 was even worse: connection was nearly impossible, due to the combination of that platform's hard-coded ports (it supports only 445 or 13X), and Android's port-number restrictions (it makes ports < 1027 off-limits sans rooting).
 Third-party port forwarders and SMB mounters may help on Windows, but all those explored seemed subpar in terms of complexity, quality, and status; in fact, the Windows mounter recommended by one Android Samba-server app has ceased to be.

-Obviously, Samba's speed and usability constraints disqualify it as a replacement for USB access on Android devices today (except for content collections so small that a simple drag-and-drop would suffice—and probably be simpler by MTP).
+Obviously, Samba's speed and usability constraints disqualify it as a replacement for USB access on Android devices today when it comes to on-demand syncs (except for content collections so small that a simple drag-and-drop would suffice—and probably be simpler by MTP).
 Can other network-drive options do any better?

 /Volumes/192.168.1.2) and Linux (via davfs2 mount at

 /mnt/webdav; Nautilus was slower).
 Here's a shot of the server and a log from its Mergeall client.

 Unfortunately, this scheme still ran much slower than USB's 30-second compares (10-12X, to be precise).
 Much worse, it yielded data corruption and transfer errors where supported at all. macOS's built-in client support produced glaring data corruption while viewing photos on the phone, choked on munged filenames per the footnote ahead, and was ruled out quickly.
 Linux's support fared better and transferred data properly when it worked; but it was also complex to configure, and in the end proved too unreliable to use: it sported frequent disconnects from the server during syncs (causing file errors and skips in Mergeall), as well as sporadic segfaults and system errors (of the sort Ubuntu wants to hear about).